upgini/upgini/README.md

 ```

 ### Turn off autodetection for search key columns
-Upgini has autodetection of search keys on by default.
+Upgini has autodetection of search keys enabled by default.
 To turn off use `autodetect_search_keys=False`:

 ```python